 Yank

-As the strong(wo)man pulls, the camera gradually moves closer and the initial wide evolves into an intimate close-up.
+As they pull, the camera gradually moves closer and the initial wide evolves into an intimate close-up.
 The 16mm film reel serves as both a technical limitation and a conceptual device, where its length becomes a direct measure of time and distance — a finite space that dictates the pace of the work.

 Yank was filmed entirely on location and edited in-camera, resulting in four unbroken takes that collectively collapse the roles of filmmaker, subject, and tool into a single, slow gesture.